richard-to/mesop-jeopardy/README.md

 ### Cloud Run

-Mesop Jeopardy can be run on Cloud Run.
+This section describes how to deploy Mesop Jeopardy with Cloud Run.

 #### Step 0 - GCP setup